 Michele Morcos is a multimedia visual artist with a studio practice in Sydney, Australia.
 She graduated from UNSW Art & Design (Collage of Fine Arts) in 1999 with a Bachelor of Fine Arts (Painting/drawing) and a BA Honours in Art Theory.

-In 2020 Michele will exhibit new work at Sabbia Gallery and the Jamfactory and complete her 9th solo exhibition at Chrissie Cotter Gallery in Sydney, which featured a collection of Australian landscape paintings.
+In 2020 Michele exhibit new work at Sabbia Gallery (Sydney) and the Jamfactory (Adelaide) and completed her 9th solo exhibition at Chrissie Cotter Gallery in Sydney, which featured a collection of Australian landscape paintings.

 Her 2022 solo exhibitions at Koskela and Galerie Zadra took her back to her first love of the Australian landscape and memories of painting and drawing trips to the stunning traditional lands of the Malyankapa, Pandjikali, Wanyuparlku and Wilyakali peoples in Far Western NSW.

 In June 2023 Michele premièred a new installation/ performance work commissioned for The Openfields Arts festival in Berry NSW.

 Michele has an artist studio in Marrickville Sydney, on the traditional lands of the Cadigal and Wangal peoples of the Eora Nation.